What is caffeine?

 Effects of quitting:

 People who stop drinking caffeinated drinks may notice several side effects, especially if they are used to consuming large amounts of caffeine.
 Some symptoms of caffeine withdrawal include headaches, irritability, nervousness, nausea, constipation and muscular tension.
 These symptoms usually appear about 12-24 hours after someone has stopped consuming caffeine and usually last about one week.
-It is recommended that you gradually decrease your caffeine intake to
+It is recommended that you gradually decrease your caffeine intake to avoid withdrawal symptoms.

 Caffeine during pregnancy: